 - A bit big and heavy

 As we already saw, the best Air Purifiers can easily cost hundreds and hundreds of dollars.
 But that doesn’t always have to be the case.
-If you need something that offers the basic stuff, a budget pick will do just fine – which is precisely what the Proscenic A8 is!
+A budget pick will do just fine if you need something that offers the basic stuff – precisely what the Shark HP102 is!

 - Pre-filter: Collects pet hair and other things like that